contaware/py-docs-notes/README.md

 ```

 - The `pip` package names aren't case sensitive.
 - Instead of installing globally, it's possible to use the `--user` option to install packages for the current user only.
 Note that on many Linux/macOS systems, installing without `sudo` implies the `--user` option.
+Listing with `--user` only shows packages installed with `--user`, while not using that option lists all packages.
 - To protect packages which may also be installed by your system package manager (like `apt` for example), since Python 3.11 some systems require the `--break-system-packages` option, and that also with the `--user` option.

 ### Virtual environment